ICIJ/datashare/README.md

 You can download the script at datashare.icij.org.

-To access web GUI, go in your documents folder and launch `path/to/datashare.sh -w` then connect datashare on http://localhost:8080
+To access web GUI, go in your documents folder and launch `path/to/datashare.sh` then connect datashare on http://localhost:8080

 ### Using only Named Entity Recognition